alinkenauger/SportsContentMagnet/replit.md

 ```
 Changelog:
 - July 06, 2025.
 Built complete signup system with email notifications and CRM integration:
-  * Created comprehensive sales page with professional design and signup forms
+  * Created comprehensive sales page with professional design and compelling problem statement
+  * Added powerful messaging about lead magnets dying and ConvertMag.net as the solution
+  * Updated all branding from VidMagnet to ConvertMag.net throughout the application
   * Implemented full authentication system with password reset, email verification
   * Added email notification service supporting both SendGrid and High Level options
   * Built High Level CRM integration for automatic lead capture and marketing